nickuraltsev/finity/README.md

 #### Transitions

-A transition from one state to another can be triggered by an event or time trigger.
+A transition from one state to another can be triggered by an event-based, time-based, or Promise-based trigger.

-##### Event triggers
+##### Event-based triggers

 To add a transition that is triggered by an event, first call the `on` method, passing in the name of the event.
 Then call the `transitionTo` method, passing in the name of the target state.